Heidelberg To Display Open, Scalable Solutions For Large Industrial Plants At Print '05

 Among the Industrial Print Solutions that Heidelberg will feature at PRINT '05 are the following:

-- Speedmaster CD 74-8-P+L – At PRINT '05, Heidelberg will present the eight-color Speedmaster CD 74 with perfector and coater to the international market.
-Designed for high-end industrial, commercial and packaging printers, the Speedmaster CD 74 produces short and long runs at top speed.
+- Speedmaster CD 74-8-P+L - At PRINT '05, Heidelberg will present the eight-color Speedmaster CD 74 with perfector and coater to the international market.
+Designed for high-end industrial and commercial printers, the Speedmaster CD 74 produces short and long runs at top speed.
 This user-friendly and highly automated press offers cost advantages through speed and flexibility.
 The new eight-color CD 74 can print runs of four-over-four plus coating with the highest quality and productivity.
-Designed on the basis of the well-proven Heidelberg 3-drum perfecting device, this revolutionary new perfector allows perfecting without limits based on stock thickness.
+Designed on the basis of the well-proven Heidelberg 3-drum perfecting device, this new perfector allows basic perfecting without limits based on stock thickness or speeds.
 For the CD 74, this system is combined with the innovative sheet travel concept to give the press unsurpassed flexibility.

 - Stahlfolder TH 66 6/4/4 - The Stahlfolder TH 66 is a member of the new generation of folders that made its North American debut at Graph Expo 2004.
 This buckle-plate folder offers exceptional folding quality and shorter makeready, and is available in widths of 56, 66 and 82 cm.
 The modular design concept allows applications to be retrofitted for virtually all hardware features to suit individual requirements for easy integration into existing workflows.
 Optional automation features, such as automated fold roller settings and motorized buckle plates, significantly reduce folder makeready times.
 The machine is controlled by a touch-screen monitor with automatic learning mode and operator guidance.